antikytheraton/live-channel-logger/README.md

 # Twitch Channel Scrapper

-A simple python scrapper to get live channles data and log it into a Postgres DB.
+A simple python scrapper to get live channel data from Twitch and log it into a Postgres DB.

 ## Installation